abhisuri97/js-workshop/README.md

 Next, run `npm install` to install all the required modules.
 If you have any issues either doing `sudo npm install` will work or (for windows users) running as administrator should fix things.

-lastly run `node server.js` and you should be all set :).
+lastly run `node server.js` and you should be all set :) Look at `http://localhost:3000` for your app running locally.

 ## Launch to Heroku